-Accommodation options: Motels, caravan park, camping.
+Accommodation options: Motels, caravan park, self contained accommodation, B&Bs, camping.

-Day 2: Merredin – Kalgoorlie (334km, 4 hours)
+Day 2: Merredin – Kalgoorlie

-Head for Sandford Rock Nature Reserve, 10kms northeast of Westonia, where you’ll find beautiful Silver Mallee.
+Head for Sandford Rock Nature Reserve, 10km northeast of Westonia, where you’ll find beautiful Silver Mallee.
 Head back to the Great Eastern Hwy, and on your way to Kalgoorlie, stop by at Boorabbin Rock, home to the rare granite rock poison plant, and Caenyia Rock to see swordfish banksia.

 Accommodation options: Motels, apartments, outback pubs, hotels, caravan parks, backpackers, camping.

 Day 3: Kalgoorlie – Leonora